Yasashari/C4-contest/Reserve.md

 https://github.com/reserve-protocol/protocol/blob/df7ecadc2bae74244ace5e8b39e94bc992903158/contracts/p1/Furnace.sol#L81

 Because of above line these wrong calculated values are accumulated in lastPayout .
-If someone call this function frequntly such as (lastPayout + 1.9999period) time interval  error is going to be huge.
+If someone call this function frequntly such as (lastPayout + 1.9999period) in time intervals , eventually error is going to be huge.

 ## Tools Used